Overview

 Definition History

-The Definition History table provides a variety of information about your Definition Sets, including the list of runs that used each Definition Set.
-Click the Definition Set’s name to see the individual Definitions from your prior save.
+The Definition History table provides a variety of information about your Definition Sets, including the list of reviews that used each Definition Set.
+Click the Definition Set’s name to see the Definition from a prior save.

 The full Definition History can be downloaded as a spreadsheet file by pressing the download icon.